-Dutch suspense author J. Sharpe (pseudonym for Joris van Leeuwen) has published several mystery thrillers and short stories.
-He views himself as a cross-genre writer; he likes to blend themes and elements from two or more different genres.
+Dutch suspense author J. Sharpe has published several mystery thrillers and short stories.
+He is a cross-genre writer and likes to blend themes and elements from two or more different genres in his books.

 His work is often compared to that of Stephen King, Peter Straub and Dean Koontz, although Sharpe is complimented for his own distinctive style.